 At the beginning of the meeting, Petra withdrew her motion, which requested UTSU consider and research the use of electronic voting methods at physical campus polling stations during UTSU elections.
 Stating she would like to do more research on the accessibility of the proposal, Petra’s motion withdraw was seconded and the item was removed from the agenda.

 Madina Siddiqui, president of the Afghan Students Association, moved to add an item to the agenda, which Siddiqui claimed was submitted by the deadline to be included on the agenda.
 The item was added to the agenda.

 Another item was also added to the agenda by a first-year student who argued that he was not able to submit his motion to be included on the agenda by the deadline as he was not enrolled in U of T by the deadline.

 The meeting, which lasted approximately five hours, was adjourned while on item three of the agenda.

 The successful motion ended the meeting without having addressed several items on the agenda, including the approval of last year’s annual general meeting minutes, the union’s audited financial statements, and the presidential address from UTSU president Ben Coleman.

 The meeting was called to order at approximately 6:10 p.m. and was shortly after interrupted by the Lady Godiva Memorial Bnad, a marching band made up of U of T engineering students.
 The band was escorted out of the meeting by security provided by UTM’s Blind Duck.

 Also evicted from the AGM was Joshua Calafato, one of UTSU’s applied science and engineering directors.
 The exact reason for his removal was not made known.

-Also, it originally stated that the deadline was October 17.
+- November 28, 2015 at 12 p.m.: It originally stated that the deadline was October 17.
 It was October 14, the end of the one-year grace period after the original deadline of October 14, 2014.
-A notice will be printed in the November 30, 2015 issue.